CBaquero/web/InformalReadings.md

 # Informal Readings @Porto

 In **Informal Readings** we meet on a monthly basis to discuss interesting papers and new results of interest to distributed systems research.
-We gather a small group of researchers from the University of Porto, as well as guests from other intitutions.
+We gather a small group of researchers from the University of Porto, as well as guests from other institutions.

 ## Location